web3privacy/hackathon-2025-berlin/hacker-manual.md

 ### 5. Vibe (20 points)
 This track is a wildcard 20 points judges can attribute as they see fit, not a judgement on the drip or flex of the person submitting, and definately not a vibe-check.
 Keeping it fun and giving the judge a 'open vote' where they can give anywhere from 0 or 20 points.

 ---

+## 🏆 Prizes & Awards

+- €30,000 Prize Pool
+- 7 winners—one for each track—will be selected by our independent jury.
+- No sponsor bounties.
+We focus on real-world impact with a 100% protocol-agnostic approach.

+---